takitajwar17/Simple-Todo-List-Refactored/README.md

 ## Project Context

-This project is developed by me, for the Object Oriented Concepts II Lab (SWE 4202) during the 3rd semester at the Islamic University of Technology.
+This project is developed by me [@takitajwar17](https://github.com/takitajwar17), for the Object Oriented Concepts II Lab (SWE 4202) during the 3rd semester at the Islamic University of Technology.
 It represents one of the very few projects I undertook in the beginning stages of my academic journey.
 The documentation and refactoring were carried out solely by me, demonstrating my individual efforts and skills in software development.

 ## Table of Contents